Skip to content

 • = performs an exact match search.

-• vendor, product, and userTag fields only support the : operator.
+• vendor, product, userTag and kev fields only support the : operator.

 By using fields and operators, you can fine-tune your searches to quickly find relevant CVEs based on your needs.